Kelli Hubly

 Kelli Elizabeth Hubly (born August 9, 1994) is an American professional soccer player who plays as a defender for Bay FC in the National Women's Soccer League (NWSL).
-During her first eight professional seasons with Portland Thorns FC, she won the 2017 and 2022 NWSL Championships, the 2021 NWSL Shield, and other awards.
+She previously played eight seasons for Portland Thorns FC, winning two NWSL Championships (2017 and 2022) and the NWSL Shield (2021).
+She played college soccer for the Kentucky Wildcats and the DePaul Blue Demons.

 Early life

-Hubly was born in Elk Grove Village, Illinois and attended Elk Grove High School.
+Hubly was born in Elk Grove Village, Illinois, and attended Elk Grove High School.
 Growing up she played for the club Sockers F.C. in Chicago, winning the 2010 and 2011 Illinois Cup Championships and the U.S. Youth Soccer Regional Championship in 2011.

 College career

 Hubly played at the University of Kentucky her first three years (2012-2014) of college, making the All-Freshman Team of the Southeastern Conference (SEC) in 2012, winning the SEC's Freshman of the Week award on October 15, 2012, and making Top Drawer Soccer's National Team of the Week on October 8, 2013.
 In 2014 she helped the Wildcats advance to the SEC championship game.
 In 2015 she transferred to DePaul University, red-shirting that year due to NCAA transfer rules.
 She played the following year (2016), leading the Big East Conference in assists and assists per game, and graduated in 2017.